Auditory processing disorder (APD) makes it hard to know what people are saying.

 APD can impact people of all ages, and in different ways.

-APD refers to challenges in how the brain understands speech.
+Auditory processing disorder (APD) is a term that refers to problems in how the brain understands speech.
 The sounds may be loud and clear.
 But people with APD don’t pick up on the subtle differences between them.

-For example, people with APD may not recognize the difference between cat, that, and bat.
+For example, they may not recognize the difference between cat, that, and bat.
 The words seventy and seventeen may sound the same.
 Words can also get scrambled, so the question “how are the chair and couch alike” might sound like “how a cow and hair are like.”

-There are four auditory processing skills that people with APD may struggle with:
+There are four auditory processing skills that people may struggle with:

 Auditory discrimination: noticing, comparing, and distinguishing between separate sounds